 In addition to helping the student acquire professional skills and competencies, the clinical supervisor must evaluate student progress.
-Throughout the practicum placement, the student and supervisor should regularly discuss the student's performance.
+Throughout the practicum placement, the student and supervisor should regularly discuss the student's performance in a formative fashion.
 Each student should receive and request constructive feedback to enhance clinical growth.
 Students are encouraged to discuss their goals for development with supervisors at the beginning of each practicum.